 Designer Lisa Tharp transformed the century old former New England Govenor’s summer house into a casual, comfortable gathering place for family and friends.
 She maintained the historical character through millwork and built-ins.
-While giving the kitchen a significant upgrade and refreshing the interior with warm white paint.
+While giving the kitchen a significant upgrade while using various home improvement solutions and refreshing the interior with warm white paint.
 She layered in artistic flourishes, such as the stenciled flooring in the entryway, to add that old-world charm.
 “This floor pattern sets the home’s inviting tone and neutral palette,” says Lisa of the harlequin design.
 “It was a way to add some fun to the formal entryway and punch it up with a bold treatment.
 It really epitomizes what we did here: create a formal structure, yet inject moments of levity appropriate for a young family.
 It instantly makes the home feel welcoming and approachable.”

 European antiques, global finds, contemporary art and modern silhouettes paired with clean-lined furniture create a space that is sophisticated yet livable and comfortable.